reactiveui/ReactiveUI.SourceGenerators/README.md

 # ReactiveUI.SourceGenerators
 Use source generators to generate ReactiveUI objects.
+The minimum C# version is 12.0 and the minimum Visual Studio version is 17.8.0.

 These Source Generators were designed to work in full with ReactiveUI V19.5.31 and newer supporting all features, currently:
 - [Reactive]